erobertson42/bootstrap-modbox/README.md

 I know, not *another* JavaScript library for Bootstrap modals, right?

-However, I found that existing libraries seem to be no longer updated/supported, for older versions of Bootstrap, and/or still require jQuery.
+However, I found that existing libraries seem to be no longer updated/supported, are for older versions of Bootstrap, and/or still require jQuery.
 So, I decided to write my own for Bootstrap 5, using all native JavaScript and native Bootstrap markup and CSS - there is no custom styling.

 I should mention that both the standard and module versions of the library are using [newer JavaScript features](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#browser_compatibility) (as of this writing) which are only supported in more recent versions of the major browsers; like class structures, including private fields and methods.

 That said, I have also included a compatibility version of the library transpiled by Babel, if needed.
-It targets the versions of all major browsers which first included class support (for specifics, check out the Grunt configuration file).
+It targets the versions of all major browsers which first included class support (for specifics, check out the [Grunt configuration file](https://github.com/erobertson42/bootstrap-modbox/blob/main/Gruntfile.js)).
 I *did not* go back as far as ES5, because Bootstrap 5 no longer supports it either.

 ## Requirements